paritytech/cumulus/README.md

 authors a block even if the parachain doesn't author.
 This avoids the stall mentioned previously.
 * Aura - The authority round consensus engine is popular in the Substrate ecosystem because it was one of the first (and simplest!) engines implemented in Substrate.
 Aura can be expressed in the Nimbus filter framework and is included as an example filter.
+If you are considering using aura, that crate has good documentation on how it differs from `sc-consensus-aura`.

 ### Author Filter Runtime API

-Nimbus makes the design choice to include the final author checking logic in the runtime.
-This makes it relatively straight forward (but still not entirely straight forward; read on) for relay chain validators to check the authorship information.
-This is in contrast to the existing implementation of Aura and Babe where the authorship checks are offchain.
-Because the checks happen in the runtime, authoring nodes would need to author complete blocks to learn whether they are eligible.
-This is inefficient, and leads to confusing logs for users.
+Nimbus makes the design choice to include the author checking logic in the runtime.
+This makes it relatively straight forward (but still not entirely straight forward; at least until https://github.com/paritytech/polkadot/issues/2888 is resolved) for relay chain validators to check the authorship information.
+This is in contrast to the existing implementations of Aura and Babe where the authorship checks are offchain.

+While moving the check in-runtime simplifies interfacing with validators, it makes in impossible for authoring nodes to predict whether they will be eligible without calling into the runtime.
-Authoring nodes (collators) should be smart enough to predict whether they will be eligible, and not author at all if they are ineligible.
-To achieve this, we provide a runtime API that will allow collator nodes to call into the runtime, and make the minimal calculation necessary to determine whether they will be eligible.
-If they aren't they skip the slot saving energy and keeping the logs free of confusing errors.
+To achieve this, we provide a runtime API that makes the minimal calculation necessary to determine whether a specified author  will be eligible at the specified slot.

-### Nimbus Consensus
+### Nimbus Consensus Worker

 Nimbus consensus is the primary client-side consensus worker.
-It implements the shiny new `ParachainConsensus` trait introduced to cumulus in https://github.com/paritytech/cumulus/pull/329 It is not likely that you will need to change this code directly to implement your engine as it is entirely abstracted over the filters you use.
+It implements the shiny new `ParachainConsensus` trait introduced to cumulus in https://github.com/paritytech/cumulus/pull/329.
+It is not likely that you will need to change this code directly to implement your engine as it is entirely abstracted over the filters you use.
 The consensus engine performs these tasks: